Installing agents

 1. Copy the agent binary and config.yaml to the following directory /usr/local/bin

-2. Give permission to the binary for all users chmod u+x /usr/local/bin/ss_infra_agent
+1. Give permission to the binary, configuration file for all chmod u+x /usr/local/bin/ss_infra_agent chmod u+x /usr/local/bin/ss_infra_agent_config.yaml

 • cd /etc/systemd/system